AsheraCordova/Core/README.md

 	android:id="@+id/test1Error"/>
 ```

 The above snippet adds editText with id "test1" to a form group "loginForm" with mandatory validation added.
-It display the error message on a label with id "test1Error" and changes style to errorStyle when validation fails.
+It display the error message on a label with id "test1Error" and changes style o errorStyle when validation fails.
 It displays an custom error message "Sample text" when validation fails.

 validationErrorDisplayType can be of 3 types:
 * popup - Only supported on android.
 Uses android setError on EditText.